-The public transportation system within Hamilton relies on a bus system.
-For maps, routes, and schedules, see the Hamilton Street Railway Company.
+The public transportation system within Hamilton relies on the Hamilton Street Railway bus system.

 The cost of public transit varies depending on the route and distance.
-See here for a list of fare prices.
+See here for fare prices.
 GO Transit – an inter-regional public transit system in Southern Ontario – offers frequent and reliable express bus service to Toronto.

 Community Support for Newcomers

 Hamilton is a diverse city that is home to newcomers from around the globe.
 The city supports new immigrants through a variety of services and programs.